 From here it’s back on the D20 to the foot of Via Laietana to start the our visit of the Born neighbourhood.

 Extra Stop #2: Park Guell – 1.5 h

 The fairytale-like, surreal Park Guell completes our visit of Gaudi’s masterpieces.

-A walk through nature takes us to the famous lizard fountain, a bizarre column temple, and a massive terrace overlooking the city with its emblematic mosaic benches made famous by movies like Vicky Cristina Barcelona.
+This walk through Barcelona nature takes us to the famous lizard fountain, a bizarre column temple, and a massive terrace overlooking the city with its emblematic mosaic benches made famous by movies like Vicky Cristina Barcelona.

 The view from here is incredible.